 Dealing with prior authorization is a necessary part of revenue cycle management.
 Prior authorization, sometimes referred to as a “pre-authorization,” is a requirement from the health insurance company that the provider obtains approval from the patient’s plan before it will cover the costs of a specific medicine, medical device or procedure.
-Many times, this involves a healthcare provider completing a form to illustrate to the insurance company why a specific medicine, medical device or procedure that are prescribed is medically necessary.
+Many times, this involves a healthcare provider completing a Prior authorization form to illustrate to the insurance company why a specific medicine, medical device or procedure that are prescribed is medically necessary.
 Then, the insurance company will have requirements that need to be met before it will agree to cover the specific item or treatment.

 Why is Prior Authorization Required?